datx02-19-85/project/documents/voting.md

 - isAbleToVote(string votingId)
   - This function is taking the voting id and returns if it is able to vote.
-- startElection(string publicKey, int upTime, int maxNumberOfVoters)
+- startElection(string publicKey, int maxNumberOfVoters)
   - Starts an election if its possible.
 If an election is already started this function will give you error.
 Starting a new one will clear all the data from last election.
 - stopElection(string privateKey)
   - Stop an election.
 This function can be used even if an election is not running.
 - vote(string voterId, string vote)
   - This takes a voterId and checks if its eligible to vote.
-Of not will throw error else saving the vote.
+If not will throw error else saving the vote.
 - addVoter(string voterId)
   - This makes an voterId eligible to vote.
 - getNumberOfVoters()